UK Regulations

 What the BSI Working Group Is Doing

-The working group includes:
+The working group is expected to include:

 - Representatives from the Institution of Engineering and Technology (IET)